ScottDWebster/Cafe/README.md

     - 'r' runs JavaRun()

 #### Installation:
-Clone into your ~/.vim/pack (%USERPROFILE%\vimfiles on windows) directory (create the pack directoty if it doesn't already exist).
+Clone into your ~/.vim/pack (%USERPROFILE%\vimfiles\pack on windows) directory (create the pack directoty if it doesn't already exist).

 Cafe.vim only supports Vim 8 or later (for asynchronous execution).
 Cafe.vim currently only supports Windows, but macOS and Linux support are expected.